 Mornings are crazy, and preparing lunch can often end up being the task that gets done in the most rushed frenzy of all.
 This can result in boring, unbalanced, and unhealthy meals–a disappointing realization upon the mid-day excitement of pulling out your lunch.
-So in the spirit of September, and getting back into the swing of things, we’ve assembled a list of ‘lunch hacks’ to arm you with some useful tips to help you stay organized and on track with lunch prep.
-These hints are great whether you’re packing your own lunch, or getting lunch boxes ready for your kids to take to school!
+So in the spirit of September, and getting back into the swing of things, we’ve assembled a list of ‘lunch hacks’ to arm you with some useful tips to help you stay organized and on track with prep for a week of healthy lunches.
+These hints are great whether you’re packing your own lunch, or getting healthy lunch boxes ready for your kids to take to school!

 1. Make a list of lunches ahead of time.
 Maybe you think that you are not the type of person that does this, but it will actually save you SO much time.
 You will probably also end up saving money, and reducing your food waste if you’ve got a food plan with you when you’re picking out groceries.